vacp2p/rfc/content/docs/rfcs/43/README.md

         - attaches as payload the (encrypted) commitment randomness `r` used to compute `H(sB||r)`.

 6. The device `A`:
-    - listens to messages sent to `/{application-name}/{application-version}/wakunoise/1/sessions-{shard-id}/proto` and locally filters only those with Waku payload starting with `messageNametag`.
+    - listens to messages sent to `contentTopic` and locally filters only those with Waku payload starting with `messageNametag`.
 If any, continues.
-    - obtains from decrypting the received message a public key `sB`.
+    - decrypts the received message and obtains the public key `sB`.
 If `sB` is not a valid public key, the protocol is aborted.
     - performs `DH(eA,sB)` (which updates a symmetric encryption key);
     - decrypts the payload to obtain the randomness `r`.
     - Computes `H(sB||r)` and checks if this value corresponds to the commitment obtained in step 2.
 If not, the protocol is aborted.